gazebosim/gz-sim/tutorials/apply_force_torque.md

 ### Force

-- **Force X, Y, Z**: Each field specifies how much force will be applied on that direction, in N. The frame is fixed to the link.
+- **Force X, Y, Z**: Each field specifies how much force will be applied on that direction, in Newtons (N).
+The frame is fixed to the link.

 - **Mag**: The total magnitude of the force which will be applied, which is the Euclidean norm of the 3 forces above.
 Changing the magnitude changes the XYZ